loys-caucheteux/EpyTodo/README.md

 Here is a todo REST API I made for an Epitech project.

-cd path/to/repo_dir: && npm start
+deploy : cd path/to/repo_dir && npm start

 It is developed using ExpressJS.